comancheace/Exo-Arm/README.md

 Work in progress!

+Corrected some geometry in the right hand base and also added a left hand base!

 All 3D STL files are scaled properly now!

 I have added 3D printable snap lock pins for the Exo Hand, if you wish to use instead of the screw bolts and nuts!
 See in the link below!
 Thank you!